coordinates2country/coordinates2country/README.md

 `Coordinates2Country.country(-23.7, 39.8)` returns the String `France`.

 If you prefer identifiers, `Coordinates2Country.countryQID(-23.7, 39.8)` returns `142`, the Wikidata [QID](https://www.wikidata.org/wiki/Q142) number of France.

+# Testimonial

+> _Impressed with the library!
+It swiftly translated coordinates to countries with precision.
+The developer's quick response to an issue I encountered, despite the library's age, reflects their commitment to user satisfaction.
+Kudos for a reliable tool and excellent support!_

+Layton Berth, developer at X-Plor

 # Build